sla-ppy/sla-ppy/README.md

 ## Short-term goals for February:
 - Finish the Rust Book
 - Finish Rustlings
-- Build the campfire sound effect circuit, create a custom light panel for display, model the enclosure for it.
+- Design the campfire sound effect circuit, create a custom light panel for display, model the enclosure for it
 - Fully plan out Dogscillator, an RX/TX circuit pair which is a vibration-based device for deaf dogs

 ## Short-term goals for March:
 - Finish my BFO metal detector
 - Establish my website as usable
+- Build the campfire generator circuit

 ## Long term goals for 2025:
 - Establish my own hand-built radio station by the end of 2025